POETSII/toy_softswitch/readme.md

 The source list is sorted, so this is logarithmic in the number of inputs on an edge.
 This could obviously be _much_ more efficient in space and time.

+### RTS and RTC flags

+According to the application model, each device has a fixed number of output ports, with the number defined by the output type.
+At run-time a device instance indicates which ports it wants to send on by calculating a bit-mask, with one bit per output port.
+The calculation itself is done in the `device->vtable->readyToSend` handler (this is due to the suggestions from Andrey about conceptually maintaining all state inside the device).
+There is more documentation in the Configuration_3 mega-word-doc.

+The readyToSend handler is called by the softswitch after each send/receive/compute event, and the new flags put in `device->rtsFlags`.
+The flags will then be used to add or remove the device from the RTS list.

+When a device gets an opportunity to send, the softswitch will select one of the output ports based on the currently set `rtsFlags`.
+The priority hinting system in Configuration_3 says that lower indexes have higher priority, so it looks for the lowest set bit.

+The 31-st bit (MSB) is used to indicate that the device wants to compute.
+TODO: this has drifted from the spec in Configuration_3, which allows the RTC index to have higher priority than other ports.

 ### RTS (Ready-to-send) list

 The ready-to-send list is a doubly-linked list of devices.
 Every device